moneropay/moneropay-docs/src/api/receive.md

   -d '{"amount": 123000000, "description": "Server expenses", "callback_url": "http://merchant/callback/moneropay_tio2foogaaLo9olaew4o"}'
 ```
 > `"complete"` will be set to `true` inside callback and `GET /receive/:subaddress` payload,
-> when ulocked amount is equal or more to the one specified in `"amount"`.
+> when unlocked amount is equal or more to the one specified in `"amount"`.

 > `"description"` and `"callback_url"` are optional.
 > If `"callback_url"` is set, MoneroPay will send a POST request to URL specified with a payload described [here](/api/callback.html).